steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

             stat.isdir = True
         elif isSymlink(FS, p) :
             stat.length = 0
-            stat.isdir = false
+            stat.isdir = False
             stat.symlink = FS.Symlinks[p]

 ### `Path getHomeDirectory()`

-The function `getHomeDirectory` returns the home directory for the Filesystem and the current user account.
+The function `getHomeDirectory` returns the home directory for the FileSystem and the current user account.

-For some filesystems, the path is `["/", "users", System.getProperty("user-name")]`.
+For some FileSystems, the path is `["/", "users", System.getProperty("user-name")]`.

-However, for HDFS, the username is derived from the credentials used to authenticate the client with HDFS -this may differ from the local user account name.
+However, for HDFS, the username is derived from the credentials used to authenticate the client with HDFS.
+This may differ from the local user account name.

-*It is the responsibility of the filesystem to determine actual the home directory of the caller*
+**It is the responsibility of the FileSystem to determine the actual home directory of the caller.**

 #### Preconditions